-In 2022, 50% of capital gains arising from the sale of real estate by tax residents in Portugal are taxed at the marginal rates varying between 14.50% and 48% (plus the solidarity rate, if applicable).
+In 2023, 50% of capital gains arising from the sale of real estate by tax residents and non-tax residents in Portugal are taxed at the marginal rates varying between 14.50% and 48% (plus the solidarity rate, if applicable).

 There are some circumstances under which the gain may be wholly or partially exempt, such as in case the property being sold is the taxpayer's primary residence and the sale proceeds, reduced by the value of any outstanding loans relating to the purchase of the property being sold, are reinvested in the acquisition, improvement, or construction of another primary residence in Portugal or within the European Union within 36 months from the sale or in the period of 24 months previous to the sale.

 Dividend and interest income

 Dividends and interest are liable to taxation at a flat rate of 28%.
 However, the taxpayer may opt to be liable to tax on dividends and interest received at the marginal rates varying between 14.50% and 48%, plus the solidarity tax rate if applicable (in 2023).

 A credit against the Portuguese tax liability is available for the lower of the tax paid in the foreign country on those dividends and interest or the amount of tax payable in Portugal on that income.
 For dividends and interest paid by countries with which Portugal has signed a double taxation treaty (DTT), the tax credit should not exceed the percentage established in the treaty.